 Formal recognition of multiple orders with regard to land and property does not mean that such a situation would remain static.
 Recovery from armed conflict is a time of significant social change.
 Such change can see forms of legal pluralism evolve significantly during recovery, with such evolution a fundamental aspect of legal pluralism generally.

-Merry60 argues that "any situation of legal pluralism develops over time through the dialectic between legal systems, each of which constitutes and reconstitutes the other in some way."
-Several studies articulate the progressive expansion or infiltration of state law into non-state normative orders over time, so that in many cases these can come to resemble state law.61 And the reverse can also be the case, with state law borrowing concepts and symbols from other normative orders.62 Henry63 argues that while conflicting normative orders may oppose one another, their proximity allows a "dialectical interaction" in which they are "vulnerable to incremental reformulations."
+S. E. Merry argues, "Any situation of legal pluralism develops over time through the dialectic between legal systems, each of which constitutes and reconstitutes the other in some way."
+Several studies articulate the progressive expansion or infiltration of state law into nonstate normative orders over time so that in many cases these can come to resemble state law.
+The reverse also can be the case, with state law borrowing concepts and symbols from other normative orders.
+Henry argues that while conflicting normative orders may oppose one another, their proximity allows a "dialectical interaction" in which they are "vulnerable to incremental reformulations."

 However, this change in normative orders through interaction is not always slow and incremental.
-In work relevant to postconflict land tenure situations, Lund64 argues that when negotiation is a central feature of land tenure conflicts, "open moments" become important in which intense periods of social rearrangement can occur.
-An open moment is an opportunity where the room for "situational adjustment is great and hence where the capacity to exploit it is crucial for the actors".
+In work relevant to postconflict land tenure situations, Michael Lund argues that when negotiation is a central feature of land tenure conflicts, "open moments" become important in which intense periods of social rearrangement can occur.58 An open moment is an opportunity where the room for "situational adjustment is great and hence where the capacity to exploit it is crucial for the actors."
 In war and postwar situations, legitimacy, authority, and rules are much more fluid and open than perhaps at any other time.
 Thus an important feature in postwar situations is the rapidity with which social relationships change to reflect the rapid change in society.
-Open moments are thus very likely to occur in peace process situations when much about land tenure, legitimacy, rules, and authority are being challenged by the forces associated with recovery.
+Open moments then very likely are to occur in peace process situations when the forces associated with recovery are challenging much about land tenure, legitimacy, rules, and authority.

-Griffiths65 notes the existence of the direction of a path of interaction in legal pluralism toward eventual unification with state law, which acts to put pressure on social reality toward this eventual goal.
-Griffiths thus observes the relationship between legal pluralism and nation building as one in which legal pluralism is something that is often allowed to recalcitrant parts of society on the path toward and in the process of nation building.
+Griffiths notes the existence of the direction of a path of interaction in legal pluralism toward eventual unification with state law, which acts to put pressure on social reality toward this eventual goal.59 Griffiths thus observes the relationship between legal pluralism and nation building as one in which legal pluralism is something that often is allowed to recalcitrant parts of society on the path toward and in the process of nation building.